ProvataHealth/HIPAA/source/sections/physical_safeguards.md

 --------- | -----------
 Person or Entity Authentication (Req) | Implement procedures to verify that a person or entity seeking access to ePHI is the one claimed.

-Provata Health, Inc. has a formal policy that describes the process of verifying a person's identity before unlocking their account, resetting their password, and/or providing access to ePHI.
+Provata Health has a formal policy that describes the process of verifying a person's identity before unlocking their account, resetting their password, and/or providing access to ePHI.

 ##Transmission Security - 164.312(e)(1)